Simobr312/lpl_project/readme.md

     - /semantics.md: Denotational semantics of the language.
 ```

-The project will is using the following libraries:
+The project uses the following libraries:

 In Python
 - lark-parser: For parsing the DSL syntax.